agoramachina/rss-feeds/README.md

 ## Ideas

 - **X RSS Feed**: Going to `x.com/{USER}/index.xml` should give an RSS feed of the user's tweets.
+- **Zotero Integration**: Write a script for the [Zotero Actions and Tags](https://github.com/windingwind/zotero-actions-tags) plugin to automatically fetch and import RSS feed items into Zotero library.

 ## How It Works